Martin Reader

-Reader will soon learn the taste of defeat in the epic NBVA 4x4 at the hands of the Aus/NZ team, following which it is expected he will retire from all forms of play.
+Reader defeated the Aus/NZ team in the 2023 NBVA 4x4 tournament.
+This led to the shocking early retirement of the Aus/NZ team.
+In a statement from their trainer he stated "over confidence" as a major factor for the loss.

 Early life

 Reader was born in Comox Valley, British Columbia.
 His father, raised in Uganda, worked for the British African police and was a surfer.